AthTriantafyllou/AthTriantafyllou.github.io/_pages/cv.md

 Other Projects
 ======
 * Software Development:
+  * I have developed a 'PWA' app that is helping you build good habits on your day to day life.
+Mostly for my personal use but also to learn how they work.
+Find more on the [Steaks App](https://thanfyllou.eu/streaks/index.html){:target="_blank"} intro page.
-  * I have developed some games from scratch in order to sharpen my skills in Javascript, CSS, HTML and other programming languages and tools.
+  * While experimenting with coding I developed some games from scratch in order to sharpen my skills in Javascript, CSS, HTML and other programming languages and tools.
 Find more on [Than's Projects](https://thanfyllou.eu/second_brain/index.html){:target="_blank"}
 * AI Creations:
   * As an AI enthusiast I’m giving a lot of time to develop my skills and my understanding on this subject.
 In the past few months we have started building new tools with [GoMeta](https://gometa.gr) using servers with PostgreSQL, FastAPI and Debian OS.
 Find more [here](https://myaips.cloud/){:target="_blank"}.